sitewhere/sitewhere.github.io/cloud/amazon_ec2.md

 sidebar: sidebar.html
 ---

-# Running SiteWhere on Amazon EC2
+# SiteWhere on Amazon EC2
 Amazon's [Elastic Compute Cloud (EC2)](http://aws.amazon.com/ec2/) provides an environnment for running virtual servers in the cloud.
 Server images are offered in the form of Amazon Machine Images (AMIs) which capture the state of a configured server so it can be started in the cloud as a virtual machine.